bashtage/ng-numpy-randomstate/README.md

 ### New Functions

+* `random_entropy` - Read from the system entropy provider, which is commonly used in cryptographic applications
 * `random_uintegers` - unsigned integers `[0, 2**64-1]`
 * `jump` - Jumps RNGs that support it.  `jump` moves the state a great distance. _Only available if supported by the RNG._
 * `advance` - Advanced the core RNG 'as-if' a number of draws were made, without actually drawing the numbers. _Only available if supported by the RNG._

+### New Functions